MACV’s Board of Directors

 Trista served on active duty for 16 years.
 She is one of only a handful who have served in three branches of the service, both as an enlisted person and as an officer in the Navy-Marine Corps and the Army National Guard.

-Trista currently serves as Ramsey County Commissioner.
+Trista currently serves as Chair of the Ramsey County Board.

 Arthur served in the United States Marine Corps and is a Veteran of Operations Desert Shield & Storm.
 He holds a M.S. from the University of St. Thomas, a B.S. from Florida A&M University, a Project Management Professional (PMP) certification, and an Information Technology Infrastructure Library (ITIL) certification.